Couple cosigning a loan together.

 Final Thoughts

-Getting a personal loan with a co-signer can increase your odds of being approved, and it can land you better rates than if you applied alone.
+Getting a personal loan with a co-signer can increase your odds of being approved, and it can land you a better interest rate than if you applied alone.
 However, a co-signer runs the risk of having to repay the loan if the borrower defaults.
-Consider the risks and any protections afforded you as a co-signer before agreeing to this responsibility.
+Consider the risks and any protections afforded you as a co-signer before agreeing to assume this responsibility.
 Communication between borrower and co-signer is also key.

-Rocket Loans℠ doesn’t offer co-signing options, but if you start an application today, you can see the rates and terms you qualify for.
+Rocket Loans℠ doesn’t offer co-signing options, but if you start an application today, you can see the rate and terms you’re prequalified for.